l1m-io/l1m/api/README.md

 ## Environment Variables

 - `REDIS_URL`: The URL of the Redis cache (optional, caching is disabled if not set)
-- `DEFAULT_BEDROCK_MODEL`: The default AWS Bedrock model to use if no custom provider is specified
-- `AWS_REGION`: The AWS region to use for Bedrock
-- `AWS_ACCESS_KEY_ID`: The AWS access key ID to use for Bedrock
-- `AWS_SECRET_ACCESS_KEY`: The AWS secret access key to use for Bedrock

 ## Development